-For ribs: Preheat grill or smoker for a 225 degree F. low and slow cook of 6 hours.
-Follow manufacturer's guidelines.
+Preheat grill or smoker for a 225 degree F. low and slow cook of 5-6 hours.
+Use wood or pellets of choice.

-Blot ribs dry with paper towels, and remove the membrane from the back, and cut away any straggling pieces that might otherwise burn on the grill.
+Blot ribs dry with paper towels.
+Remove the membrane from the back, and cut off any large knobs of fat and hanging pieces of meat.

-Combine rub mixture and apply to ribs.
+Brush ribs with a little oil or mustard.
+Apply rub evenly onto the ribs.
 You only need what sticks to the ribs and no more.
 Don't overpack the rub.

 Carefully remove from the grill or smoker, and place onto a large cutting board.
+Tent with foil, and let them rest for 20 minutes.
 Cut into individual ribs and enjoy.